Tingling in arms and hands is the most common complaint at the chiropractic coalface, after lower back pain.

 After a test called Spurlings, which I do not recommend you do at home as it can increase the pain and tingling in arms and hands, the ULTT is probably the most commonly used exam done in my clinic; that you can do yourself.

 But if you want to know more about it, here is Spurling's test.
 If it is positive, you are in trouble and need to see your chiropractor sooner rather than later; and do not expect Rome to be built in a day.

 Tingling and pain in the arms and hands raises a great deal of anxiety and concern.
 You can submit questions via Chiropractic Help Questions forum lower down.

 Stiff joints in the neck are probably the most common cause of tingling in arms and hands.
 These are the result of an injury,for example Whiplash Chiropractic, or an improper movement or position.

-Carpal tunnel syndrome is another fairly common cause of tingling in the arms and hands.
+Carpal tunnel syndrome is another fairly common cause of tingling in arms and hands, affecting the median nerve.
 It usually starts in the thumb, index and middle finger, sometimes the ring finger but NEVER into the pinkie.
 It may extend into the arm, and then the other arm.